microsoft/cobalt/tests/README.md

 ## Asserts

-The followng command chech for the existence of these resource (or resource gruop)
+The following command chech for the existence of these resource (or resource gruop)
 - assertRG \<resource_group_name\>
 - assertResource \<resource_group_name\> \<resource_type\> \<resource_name\>